SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Experiments

 \textbf{State-aware training: }In standard scenarios, the binarization of weights during software-training occurs with respect to a threshold ($\delta$) value of 0.0.
 That is, a weight value greater (or lesser) than 0.0 is quantized as `+1' (or `-1'), respectively.
 State-aware training is a method to make the distribution of binarized weights across a channel more non-uniform~\cite{sara}.
 In this approach, the threshold ($\delta$) is a hyperparameter assuming a positive value when there are more negative weights in a channel and a negative value otherwise.
 The weights are now quantized according to the new threshold value.
-We found that a value $|\delta| = 1e-3$ was optimal to retain the performance of the BNNs upon state-aware training on software and hence, was selected for the upcoming experiments.
-Subsequently, \textit{SwitchX} based mapping on such networks increases the proportion of HRS states in the crossbar instances (resulting in reduction of power and non-ideality factor).
-State-aware training on VGG16 BNN using CIFAR-10 dataset yields a baseline software model as shown in \tablename{~\ref{baseline}} (third row).
+For the VGG16 BNN, we found that a value $|\delta| = 1e-3$ for CIFAR-10 \& TinyImagenet datasets and $|\delta| = 5e-4$ for CIFAR-100 dataset were optimal to retain the performance of the BNNs upon state-aware training on software and hence, selected for the upcoming experiments.
+Subsequently, \textit{SwitchX}-mapping on such networks increases the proportion of HRS states in the crossbar instances (implying greater reduction in crossbar non-ideality factor).
+State-aware training on VGG16 BNN with CIFAR-10 dataset yields a baseline software model as shown in \tablename{~\ref{baseline}} (fourth row).
+Data for VGG16/CIFAR-100 and VGG16/TinyImagenet with state-aware training have not been shown for brevity.
 We extensively analyse the benefits of this approach in the upcoming sections.

 \textbf{Modes of adversarial attack: }For the adversarial attacks (FGSM/PGD) on the crossbar-mapped models of the BNNs, we consider two modes: \begin{enumerate} \item \textit{Software-inputs-on-hardware (SH) mode}: The adversarial perturbations for each attack are created using the software-based baseline's loss function and then added to the clean input that yields the adversarial input.
 The generated adversaries are then fed to the crossbar-mapped BNN.
 This is a kind of black-box adversarial attack.